 The Chair of the Select Committee is right: the vacancies are not evenly spread and are of particular concern in learning difficulties and a number of other areas.
 Of course we want to ensure that mature students come back to and stay within the health service.
 That is why a number of incentives are being put in place to encourage, recruit and retain mature students.
 I would, of course, be happy to meet her to discuss this matter in more depth.

 I appreciate the Minister’s comments about the need for retention and morale-boosting in the NHS.
-Does he agree that constantly going around fabricating threats of closures when no such threats exist, or constantly going around talking down the NHS—as some politicians do—does not exactly help recruitment and retention either?
+Does he agree that constantly going around fabricating threats of closures when no such threats exist, or talking down the NHS—as some politicians do—does not exactly help recruitment and retention either?

 My hon.
 Friend is completely right.
 One would have hoped that all Members on both sides of the House celebrate the fact that the number of nurses and the number of doctors in the NHS are now higher than they have ever been in its 70-year history, and that the Government are backing that up with a commitment to invest £33.9 billion.